Advertising for Lawyers: A Complete Guide

 - Social Media = Customer Service.
 The goal of every social media customer issue should be to resolve it as quickly as possible.
 Create an escalation system allowing Social Media Listening Managers to push customer service issues to employees who make decisions or who will follow up.

 - For Facebook, Page Roles should be clear.
-Page email address is a shared email account, like [email protected], to ensure changes in employment do not hinder page access.
+Page email address is a shared email account, like info@company, to ensure changes in employment do not hinder page access.

 Advertising for Lawyers Conclusion

 Despite the fierce competition for new clients, law firms of all sizes can advertise and market services effectively.
 Colling Media provides a full range of marketing services and consulting for lawyers.
 Want help increasing your law practice?
 Contact us today.